 - Renaming/moving files not supported.
 Renamed files will be simply re-uploaded to a cloud.

-- Zero-sized files cannot be uploaded to a cloud storage.
+- Zero-sized empty files and folders are not uploaded to a cloud storage.

 - Archive is enabled, but does not store file versions.
 It only stores deleted objects.
 Use your cloud versioning capabilities to store file versions.